-The evaporative air conditioner has the lowest running cost when it comes to air conditioning.
+The evaporative air conditioner has the lowest running costs when it comes to air conditioning.
 Lab tests have concluded that an evaporative air conditioning system can run up to 90% cheaper than a ducted or split system air conditioner.

-Warm air in a room is drawn into system via a large turbo fan, and passed through dampened cooling filters.
+Warm air in a room is drawn into the system via a large fan and passed through dampened cooling filters.
 This air is cooled as evaporation happens in these damp pads.
 Since no refrigeration is necessary, very little power is consumed.

 Another plus is that you can operate an evaporative cooling system with your doors and windows wide open.
 This gives the home a very open and natural feel, amidst a more comfortable atmosphere.

 In general, evaporative air conditioning has far fewer electronic components than a ducted or split system air conditioner.
 This translates to a lower chance for malfunction and lower repair costs.

-Who should consider Evaporative Air Conditioning?
-If budget is your concern, and you are worried about long term running costs, Evaporative air conditioning is definitely a good option for you.
-You can be rest assured that you will not blow your power bill with an evaporative system.
+If you are concerned about the budget and any long term running costs, evaporative cooling is a great option.
+You can rest assured that you will not blow your power bill with an evaporative system.
 It consumed significantly less power and you can use it lavishly when cooling your home.

 Need more advice on evaporative air conditioners?
 Contact Jim’s Heating and Cooling today.
 Our consultants will be able to provide all the information you need on Evaporative Cooling.